Time Blocking Google Calendar: Step-by-Step 2026 Guide

 The biggest challenge you’ll run into is that once you create your schedule, you’ll find you have to follow it perfectly or it quickly falls apart.
 If you get even an hour behind, or your future plans change, you have to manually readjust all your time blocks.

 Because this is tedious and demotivating, most people that run into this think time blocking isn’t for them and they go back to using just a to-do list.
+Don’t worry, it’s not just you.
+We’ve talked to hundreds of people who’ve tried time blocking, and this is a very common experience.

 1. Create a free FlowSavvy account